-The mine development was also moving forward to prioritize the geotechnical study on slope stability in the Selinsing and Buffalo Reef open pits, lead by Peter O'Bryan and Associates Pty Ltd ("Peter O'Bryan").
-SRK Consulting (Australia) Pty Ltd ("SRK") has performed an audit on the existing tailings storage facility ("TSF") and carried out a scoping study on the TSF design and spring water review, early in the third quarter.
-The audit report and scoping study were issued with the main embankment design that features a two stage construction to a final elevation of 540m RL.
-During the quarter, the TSF development was commenced at upstream to raise the main embankment up to 529.4m RL and the Saddle Dam to 531.0m RL.
+During fiscal 2018, mine development completed a geotechnical study on slope stability in the Selinsing and Buffalo Reef open pits, led by Peter O'Bryan and Associates Pty Ltd ("Peter O'Bryan").
+SRK Consulting (Australia) Pty Ltd ("SRK") also performed an audit on the existing tailings storage facility ("TSF") and completed a scoping study on the TSF design and spring water review.
+The audit report and scoping study were issued with the main embankment design that features a two-stage construction to a final elevation of 540m RL.
+As of June 30, 2018, the TSF development at upstream has raised the main embankment from 527.4m RL to 531.0m RL.